Coming Soon 👀 At the beginning of April, you’ll be

 I wonder if this arc is autobiogrsphical.

-CeceliaWD Premium Member about 1 month ago
+CeceliaWD Premium Member 10 months ago

 Kids should feel secure.
 I was about 9 when we were on a road trip.
 It was night and a terrible storm came up.
 My dad had to pull over to wait for the rain to let up.
 We were on back country roads in Illinois.
 I remember clearly thinking we were safe because dad and mom were in charge.
 Years later I reminded my mom of that night.
 She told me she and my dad were so worried; could have been a tornado.
 They didn’t show us they were scared.